jaimiea/Jaimiea-portfolio/critique-by-design.md

 For my second sketch, I drew a bar chart with vertical bars.
 I used a very generic title that informs the audience that the country of focus is the U.S. compared to the rest of the world.
 I liked that the bar graph also uses the same rectangular shape to make the graph's perceptibility more clear.
 In this redesign, I used red for the U.S. bar and black for the other nine countries to draw the audience's attention to the U.S. and draw a clear comparison.
 I also ordered the bars in descending order.

 critiques:
 - **student, early 20s:** This student explained that the bar graph makes it abundantly clear that the U.S. government spends more on its military than any other country in the world.
-The student also shared that she grew up in a military family and found this topic to be of personal interest.
+The student shared that she grew up in a military family and found this topic to be of personal interest.
 She also stated that this graph could be targeted at a wide-reaching audience or used to comment on a wide variety of news stories and topics.
 They did recommend changing the title to something that isn't a question.
 They also advised including a color legend for the chart.
 - **adult, mid-50s:** This individual found the graph the be straightforward and clear.
 They appreciated the simple design and stated that it was to the point and great for busy readers.
+They stated that this graph seems relevant to anyone who follows politics or is involved with the military.
 They did advise putting country abbreviations for each bar to make it easier to read.

 **Tableau Graph 1:**